 4.6 Synthetic Risk and Derivative Exposure Allocation.

-The Parties acknowledge that service failures under this Agreement may cause cascading effects and derivative losses extending beyond direct contractual performance.
-Accordingly, the Synthetic Risk Matrix referenced in Section 9 shall define specific categories of indirect losses for which Acme may seek recovery, including but not limited to documented business interruption costs, third-party service provider expenses incurred to mitigate Widget's service failures, and quantifiable losses to Acme's downstream business relationships directly attributable to Widget's breach.
+"The Parties acknowledge that service failures under this Agreement may cause certain losses.
+Widget's liability for any losses, including those referenced in the Synthetic Risk Matrix, shall be limited to direct, actual, and reasonably foreseeable losses arising directly from Widget's material breach of this Agreement.
+Indirect, consequential, or speculative losses, including but not limited to business interruption, third-party mitigation, or downstream relationship damages, are expressly excluded."
 Where such Synthetic Risk losses are recoverable, damages shall be calculated with reference to documented business impact assessments and verified financial records.
 The liability cap set forth in Clause 4.1 shall apply to Synthetic Risk claims, except where such claims fall within the carve-outs specified in Clause 4.4.

 4.7 Regulatory Change Liability Allocation.